joinpursuit/Pursuit-Core-iOS/networking-concurrency-apis/post-requests/README.md

 </details>

-POST requests allow us to add inofrmation to an existing profile.
+POST requests allow us to add information to an existing profile.
 Just as every API has different specifications for how to GET information, each API has a different URL path for a POST request and different expectations for what the data should look like.

 All APIs that have POST requests need some form of authentication.